QueenBeeSC/swarm.city-Terminal/README.md

-### Create New User
+## Create New User
-When creating a new user it is stored locally on your device
+When creating a new user it is stored locally on your device.